 The Group carries out revaluations on a regular basis and conducts a full valuation exercise if there is an indication of impairment.
 An impairment review is conducted at the balance sheet date.
 To test property, plant and equipment and intangible assets for impairment, the Group's business is treated as three cash generating units: farming division, live-stock breeding and storage and processing.
 The recoverable amount of the cash-generating unit is determined on the basis of value in use.
-The amount of value in use for the cash generating unit is determined on the basis of value in use.
+The amount of value in use for the cash generating unit is determined on the basis of the most recent budget estimates prepared by management and application of the income approach of valuation.